How Do Mushrooms Reproduce

 These spores are released from the gills (the slits under the cap).

 You can view the spores as the smaller version of the parent mushroom.
 Just like plant seeds, but way lighter and smaller.

 They could be released either in a reproductive sac (the sporangium) or just outside.

 If you go mushroom hunting in the wild, you might have come across tiny mushrooms that are referred to as "puffballs".
 These puffballs look like immature mushrooms because they do not have caps, stems, or even gills.

 They're fully contained in spores which eventually disperses once the puffballs are ripe and have been cracked open.
-The spores are then spread to other locations where they can thrive and fruit into mushrooms.
+The spores are then spread to other locations where they can thrive and develop its fruiting body that we all call mushrooms.